whitetigle/warp10-fsharp/README.md

 # Disclaimer
-:danger: This is a highly experimental project.
+:warning: This is a highly experimental project.
 While many things work, it should be noted that the Api may change.
-So use at your own risks :danger:
+So for now use at your own risks :warning:

 # warp10-fsharp
 Fable/F# Client for [Warp10 Geo Time series](http://www.warp10.io)